Kapoorlabs-CAPED/vollseg-napari-trackmate/.napari-hub/DESCRIPTION.md

 a TrackMate generated XML and csv files and creates a master XML file by computing additional shape and dynamic features based on the generated point clouds.

+Elaborate documentation for users of this repository at this [documentation]

 # Who is This For?